datastax/dsbulk/manual/settings.md

 Only applicable when the *url* setting points to a directory on a known filesystem, ignored otherwise.

 Default: **"\*\*/\*.csv"**.

-#### -maxThreads,--connector.csv.maxThreads _&lt;string&gt;_

-The maximum number of reading or writing threads.
-In other words, this setting controls how many files can be read or written simultaneously.

-Default: **"0.5C"**.

 #### -quote,--connector.csv.quote _&lt;string&gt;_